-One square or one inch, first lusertion, - - \$1.00 Each subsequent insertion, - - 75 Liberal discount usele to merchants and others adver ising for six months or by the year.
-Obituary Notices of ten lines or less, inserted free. ments. #2 - 20 per cent additional for advertisements ordered not to appear in consecutive issues.
+10 ADVERTISING.
+One square or one inch, first insertion, - - - \$1.00 Each subsequent insertion, - - - 75 Liberal discount made to merchants and others adver-One square or of sing for six months or by the year.
+Obituary Notices of ten lines or less, inserted free. """ over ten lines, charged as Advertise

 DEMOCRATIC VICTORIES.
-Charleston Elects the Democrat-
+Charleston Elects the Democrat-ic Ticket.

-ic Ticket.
-A telegram to the Columbia Register, dated Charleston, June 26, and sent after the polls were closed. says : The Republicans made no organized opposiion to the Democratic ticket, which is elected by about 6,000 majority in the city and perhaps by about 8,000 in the whole county.
-The election was the quietest ever known here.
+A telegram to the Columbia Register, dated Charleston, June 26, and sent after the polls vere closed, says :

+The Republicans made no organized opposition to the Democratic ticket, which is elected by about 6,000 majority in the city and perhaps by about 8,000 in the whole county.
+The elec-tion was the quictest ever known here.